velodrome-finance/sugar/readme.md

   * `name` - Relay name
   * `account_venfts` - List of veNFTs deposited into this Relay by the account in the form of `ManagedVenft`

+The managed veNFT deposit struct values represent:
+  * `id` - the token ID of the veNFT
+  * `amount` - the weight of the veNFT
+  * `earned` - earned emissions of the veNFT

 ---

 The available methods are: